 Among the many advantages of contributing to an RRSP are the following:

-- Maximizes Tax Savings: Retirement planning lowers taxes for retirees and beneficiaries, so many ignore tax implications when investing.
-These plans help retirees maximize income from various sources, including Ontario business registration.
+- Maximises Tax Savings: Retirement planning lowers taxes for retirees and beneficiaries, so many ignore tax implications when investing.
+These plans help retirees maximise income from various sources, including Ontario business registration.
 Retirees may owe more taxes when they withdraw money from a traditional IRA.

 - Long-term investment: The return on your savings is guaranteed to be increased with an RRSP.
 You can open an account for your Ontario company and use it as a safe place to store your money until you need it.